jesperolsson-se/sliding-window/README.md

 So far, we've explained the idea behind the Sliding Window approach.
 Next, let us apply it to our original problem.

+As we can see, the rabbits will live through various stages in their life.
+First, they are born.
+Then they age, to become one month old, then two, three and four.
+After that, however, they become adults and start producing offspring of their own.